 These schools are included in the profiles below due to their accreditation, although Rochester is a lengthy commute, and Saratoga Springs would potentially require Buffalo students to relocate.

-All programs are taught at the Potter Career Center in West Seneca, NY.
-Coursework varies according to each program, but overall it includes HVAC theory, troubleshooting, controls, tools, installation and servicing, soldering and brazing, and reading blueprints and schematics.
+The heating, refrigeration, and air conditioning technician program comprises 400 clock hours and is taught at the Potter Career Center in West Seneca, NY.
+Coursework includes HVAC theory, troubleshooting, controls, tools, installation and servicing, soldering and brazing, and reading blueprints and schematics.
 Day and evening classes are available.

 Students in the technician program receive classroom lectures and hands-on training in installing, servicing, and troubleshooting residential and commercial HVAC equipment.
 They are required to complete an external internship as well.
 They also prepare for and take the Section 608 and Green Awareness certification exams.

 Upon completion, graduates will have the necessary skills and knowledge needed for obtaining employment as entry-level HVAC/R technicians.